themattman/wordle-solver/README.md

 [X] Only score letters that aren't green, thread through colors (`WordleGuess`) to the selector

+[] Average remaining words is 1.9... how could it be below 2??

 Why is compile failing?
 What does this mean (from ctpl):
 ```